uzmakiran15/java-projects/README.md

 Paste output here...

 aother changeee juts to pull
+wanted to show sttudents how to make changes